yetanotherco/aligned_layer/docs/guides/0_submitting_proofs.md

 * `conn`: The batcher websocket URL.
 * `rpc`: The RPC Ethereum node URL.
 * `batcher_addr`: The Ethereum address of the Batcher Payments System contract.
-* `proof_generator_addr`: An optional parameter that can be used in some applications to avoid frontrunning.
+* `proof_generator_addr`: An optional parameter that can be used in some applications to avoid front-running.
 * `batch_inclusion_data_directory_path`: An optional parameter indicating the directory where to store the batcher response data.
 If not provided, the folder with the responses will be created in the current directory.

 ### SP1 proof